Are you wondering how to rank your website in the top positions on Google? If so, then you must have come across the term “domain authority”.

 1. Acquire High-Quality Backlinks from Authority Sites

-If you noticed, backlinks play a huge role in calculating domain authority.
-Not only that, backlinks are one of the two most important ranking factors.
+As you probably noticed, backlinks play a huge role in calculating domain authority.
+Not only that, but backlinks are one of the most important ranking factors.

-Therefore, it’s safe to say that you need backlinks and high-quality ones.
+Therefore, it’s safe to say that you need high-quality backlinks.

 There are tons of ways you can get backlinks to strengthen your link profile.
 To start, you can look at your top referral sources and then find similar sites for backlink opportunities.

-And to uncover your top inbound link sources, you can use MonsterInsights.
+And for WordPress users to uncover your top inbound link sources, you can use MonsterInsights.
 It’s the best WordPress Google Analytics plugin and shows you detailed reports on your dashboard.